SixLabors/ImageSharp/README.md

     }
 }
 ```
 Individual processors can be initialised and apply processing against images.
-This allows nesting which will allow the powerful combination of processng methods:
+This allows nesting which will allow the powerful combination of processing methods:

 ```csharp
 new Brightness(50).Apply(sourceImage, targetImage, sourceImage.Bounds);